 The NuPRISM water-Cherenkov detector takes advantage of the energy dependence of the neutrino flux with off-axis angle by spanning a continuous range of 1 to 4 degrees in off-axis angle.
-This technique has the potential to significantly reduce uncertainties from neutrino interaction modeling in T2K oscillation analyses, as is demonstrated for the muon neutrino disappearance measurement described in Section II.
+This technique has the potential to significantly reduce uncertainties from neutrino interaction modeling in the T2K oscillation analyses, as is demonstrated for the muon neutrino disappearance measurement described in Section III.
 In particular, these measurements will provide the first direct experimental constraint on the relationship between lepton kinematics and neutrino energy using measurements of final state muons at many different off-axis angles.
 In order to construct a more cost-effective detector that can reasonably be built on a timescale that is applicable to T2K, this document proposes to instrument a subset of the full water volume on a frame that moves vertically within the water tank, which sequentially samples the full off-axis range of the shaft in 5-6 separate running periods.

-A large water-Cherenkov 1 km from a 600 MeV neutrino source is also an ideal experiment to search for sterile neutrino oscillations at $\Delta m^2$ of 1 eV.
+A large water-Cherenkov detector 1 km from a 600 MeV neutrino source is also an ideal experiment to search for sterile neutrino oscillations at Δm^2 of $\sim 1 \text{ eV}^2$.
 NuPRISM can provide additional constraints on explanations for the MiniBooNE low-energy excess, since the oscillation signature and the backgrounds vary differently as a function of off-axis angle.
 NuPRISM can provide a complementary measurement of comparable sensitivity to the Fermilab short-baseline LAr program.

 The construction of a NuPRISM detector in the next 3-5 years can also provide significant benefits to Hyper-Kamiokande (Hyper-K).
 The problems with understanding neutrino interactions can have a larger impact on Hyper-K, since Hyper-K will have much smaller statistical errors, and a demonstration that these uncertainties can be managed with a NuPRISM near detector will significantly enhance the physics case for Hyper-K. In addition, NuPRISM is an easily accessible water Cherenkov detector that provides an ideal environment to test Hyper-K technology.
-Hyper-K proposes to use new, in-water electronics, new solid state hybrid-PMTs (HPDs), and a new tank and liner construction to prevent leaks, all of which require extensive testing in a prototype detector.
+Hyper-K proposes to use new, in-water electronics, new high-voltage box-andline PMTs, additional photosensors from foreign sources, such as KM3NeT-style multi-PMTs, and a new tank and liner construction to prevent leaks, all of which require extensive testing in a prototype detector.
 Finally, NuPRISM will provide an intermediate physics program that bridges the gap from T2K phase I to Hyper-K, which can provide continuity within the Japanese physics community while Hyper-K is being designed and constructed.

 The remainder of this document provides an overview of the detector components and physics potential of NuPRISM.
-The results for a full T2K $\nu{\mu}$ disappearance analysis are provided, and a variety of additional NuPRISM neutrino energy spectrum fits are presented to demonstrate how the NuPRISM technique can constrain $\nu_e$ cross sections, which will be important for measurements of $\nu_e$ appearance and $\delta{CP}$ , as well as several different oscillation backgrounds.
+The results for a full T2K ν{μ} disappearance analysis are provided, as well as a discussion of how NuPRISM can measure ν_e events to reduce the systematic uncertainty on δ{CP} .
 Cost estimates have been obtained for the items that are expected to dominate the cost of the project, in particular photomultiplier tubes (PMTs) and civil construction.
 For the additional less expensive items, cost estimates from a very similar project proposed in 2005, the T2K 2 km water Cherenkov detector, are used to guide expectations for the full NuPRISM project cost.